 - Non-Billable Education Expenses (or Charges): Out-of-pocket expenses a student may uncur while attending a University program that will not be charged by and made due to the University.

 State Residency Reclassification

-Students admitted as a non-state resident have the ability to apply for a change in residency status for tuition purposes.
-Interested students can visit the Ohio Residency Reclassification website or contact the Registrar’s Office at email@example.com to learn more about the appeals process.
+Students admitted as a non-Ohio resident have the ability to apply for a change in residency status for tuition purposes.
+Interested students can obtain information on Ohio Residency Reclassification or contact the Registrar’s Office at email@example.com to learn more about the appeals process.

 The NEOMED Accounting Office will assess tuition and fee charges to student’s accounts at the start of each payment period.
 Students enrolled in the professional program are assessed instructional fees based on a flat rate.
 Students enrolled in the College of Graduate studies will be assessed tuition and fees based on the number of credits they are registered for.

-Information on tuition and fee charges, payment options and due dates is available on the Accounting Department’s website.
+Information on tuition and fee charges, payment options and due dates is available through the Accounting and Budgeting office (Bursar).